tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 details_screenshot_zoomed@2x.webp

 Or here.
-There is a box, inside that box is a circle, and inside it is a tiny letter. `i` with a total height of 2 pixels:
+There is a box, inside that box is a circle, and inside it is a tiny letter `i` with a total height of 2 pixels:

 details_properties@2x.webp